werdnakof/Operating-System-Notes/virtualization/paging.md

 i.e. load of the data from address <virtual address> into the register eax

-To translate this virtual address that the process generated to physical address , we have to first split it into two components:
+To translate virtual address to physical address , it is split into 2 components:
 - the virtual page number (VPN), and
 - the offset within the page